 Jamie and I sat down recently and came up with our own list of reasons why we have benefitted from a financial advisor.
 I also got a bit of input from my brother-in-law Josh and friend Wade.

-10 Reasons to Use a Financial Advisor
+10 Reasons You Need a Financial Advisor

 A financial advisor is unbiased.